ignatiusukwuoma/airtech/README.md

 ## Installation

 1. Ensure you have Python3 installed in your system.
-Python 3.5 and above is required to use Django 2.1
+Python 3.6 and above is required.

 2. If you do not have virtualenv or virtualenvwrapper setup, install virtualenv which is a tool that lets you create an isolated Python environment for your project.